jckpn/lboro-comp-vision-notes/Computer Vision.md

 - Plot to globe using e.g. hue and lightness as coordinates
 - Can tilt and pan sphere to view different sections, can zoom
 - Can also do **‘hierarchical hue sphere’** where zooming in gives more precise hue/lightness values

+### Newer Technologies for Image Browsing

-- Can use with a VR headset for 'immersive' hue sphere browsing
+- You can use hue-sphere browsing and similar techniques with a **VR headset**, for 'immersive' hue sphere browsing
+- Interacting with large databases in 3D may be easier than in

 # Colour Constancy & Invariance